lltcatl/git/readme.txt

-git is a version control system git is a free software
+git is adistributed version control system git is free softeare